GrantS2S/website/content/help/meta/channelmeta_woocommerce_create_product_status.md

 ---
-title: "Create products with a set status in WooCommerce "
+title: "Create products with a set status in WooCommerce"
 name: "channelmeta_woocommerce"
 key: "create_product_status"
 description: "If set, it will use this status only when creating a new product, default is publish"